AdobeDocs/adobe-io-events/src/pages/guides/api/provider_api.md

 * Add the `I/O Management API` in your Adobe Developer Console project
   * Click on `Add to Project` > `API`
   * Select `I/O Management API`
-  * Create a new service account (JWT) credential screen,
+  * On the `Add Credential` screen, create a new OAuth server-to-server credential
   * Save
   * Bookmark your workspace, as you might need to come back to it more than once, to fine tune or troubleshoot your configurations.
-  * Once done, note you have a JWT credentials defined
+  * Once done, note you have an OAuth server-to-server credential defined
 * Note all your project Ids
   * Browse to your Adobe Developer Console > `Project overview`
   * Find your `IMS Org Id`, and `api-key`